vgiles/acmc21-website/static/proceedings/proceedings-print.md

 Synthesis.
 Australian Computer Music Association 2019, Melbourne, Australia.

-# The bedroom as studio space: creating and improving the acoustic environment for the purpose of audio engineering
+# Nadiah Jailani: The bedroom as studio space: creating and improving the acoustic environment for the purpose of audio engineering

-### Nadiah Jailani

 ## Abstract